SumoLogic/sumologic-documentation/docs/cse/automation-service/automation-service-examples.md

 ---
-id: automation-service-use-cases
+id: automation-service-examples
-title: Use Cases
+title: Automation Examples
-sidebar_label: Use Cases
+sidebar_label: Automation Examples
-description: Learn use cases to create automations for different situations.
+description: See examples that show you how to create automations for different situations.
 ---

 import useBaseUrl from '@docusaurus/useBaseUrl';

 {@import ../../reuse/automation-service-la-note.md}

-Following are use cases that describe how to create automations for different situations.
+Following are examples that show you how to create automations with the Automation Service.
+The examples build from simple to complex, illustrating how to perform a simple automation using an out-of-the-box integration, all the way up to creating a custom integration.
+Once you follow these examples, you'll have most of the skills you need to create your own automations.

-## Simple use case: Enable an enrichment
+## Simple example: Configure an enrichment

-The following example adds an enrichment using the “IP Reputation V3” action from VirusTotal:
+The following example shows how to add an enrichment to an Insight using the “IP Reputation V3” action from VirusTotal.

 1. Edit the VirusTotal OIF resource:
    1. Click the **Configuration** button (gear icon) at the top of the UI.